Monday, October 28, 2024

 Home, Safe, and Overwhelmed

 Hurricane Helene sent some rain and a little bit of wind to Sanford, Florida and utterly decimated Eastern Tennessee and Western North Carolina.
-As we watched swirl closer and closer to land on Wednesday I couldn't help but think of those who would lose their lives when she made landfall and moved inland.
+As we watched the storm system swirl closer and closer to land on Wednesday I couldn't help but think of those who would lose their lives when she made landfall and moved inland.
 I never imagined such destruction.

 It didn't feel prudent to start for home in the midst of a hurricane so I sat out Thursday and considered leaving Florida on Friday, but the hurricane was drawing enough wind off the Atlantic and over the east coast, that I opted to wait once again.
 I honestly don't love traveling in a driving rain.
 My halfway point, where I'd thought to find a hotel, Rocky Mount, North Carolina, was hit by a tornado Friday afternoon.
 I'd been wise to stay put once again.